 UNITED NATIONS DEVELOPMENT SYSTEM REGIONAL REFORM

-For the transition to a repositioned United Nations Development System at the regional level
+A repositioned UN Development System at the regional level

 The Konrad Adenauer Stiftung and Cepei are committed to promoting sound expertise for a more inclusive reform process.

 Mandated by the UN General Assembly in response to the vision and proposals of the Secretary-General, the reform of the United Nations Development System involves a set of far-reaching changes in the way this global architecture works.

 Its ultimate objective is to yield a more integrated UNDS focused on delivery on the ground, with more transparent internal and external accountability for contributions to national needs, and with capacities, skillsets, and resources better aligned to the 2030 Agenda.

 Cepei and the Office of the UN Secretary General established a partnership to carry out research and provide recommendations for the regional reform of the United Nations Development System (UNDS).
 A two-phase approach was agreed upon.